Akord-com/recipes/sync/filesystem-vault.md

 non recursive (-r, --recursive):\
 `akord sync some/path/to/files akord://vault_id --recursive=false`

-exclude hidden files and folders (-e, --exclude-hidden):\
+include hidden files and folders (--h, --include-hidden):\
+`akord sync some/path/to/files akord://vault_id --include-hidden`

+delete files from target storage that do not exist in source storage (-d, --delete):\
-`akord sync some/path/to/files akord://vault_id --exclude-hidden`
+`akord sync some/path/to/files akord://vault_id --delete`